WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What coinjoin strategy should I select?

 There is no answer for all, or a "best" strategy, as is depends per user.
-The coinjoin strategy should be selected according to the users prefence:
+The coinjoin strategy should be selected according to the user's preference:
 Do you want to `Minimize costs`, `Maximize speed`, or `Maximize privacy`?
 Or the user can create their own `Custom` strategy.